 Water conservation rebates have increased!
-As of April 22, certain rebate amounts for several key programs have doubled, while others have increased significantly.
+As of April 22, 2014, certain rebate amounts for several key programs have doubled, while others have increased significantly.
 These increases are temporary, through June 30, 2015, and certain restrictions apply.
-To download a flyer that summarizes these changes, click here.

 Landscape Conversion Rebate Program.

 Rebates have increased to $2 per square foot for converting high water using landscape to qualifying low water using landscape.
-The rebate amount within a cost-sharing partner area increased to $3 to $4 per square foot.
 For more information, please call the Water Conservation Hotline at (408) 630-2554.